Press Freedom Award for Mozambique's investigative reporter Matias Guente | DW | 17.11.2021

 Everything, including furniture, equipment to produce content, and the newspaper's archives, was reduced to ash on that fateful day.
 "What came to our minds was that the enemy of democracy, the enemy of press freedom, had reached unimaginable limits.
 Even in our worst moments, we couldn't believe it could come to this," Guente recalled.

 That arson attack, however, did not deter him.
-The following day, Guente and his colleagues defiantly set up an 'open-air newsroom' right outside their torched media house.
+The following day, Guente and his colleagues defiantly set up an "open-air newsroom" right outside the ruins of their torched media house.

 "We didn't bow to these guys because if we did so, we would be telling the people that they [the suspects] were right.
 But they weren't.
 We believe in freedom and democracy and a free country," Guente stressed.